Family Business

 Traditional therapy tends to be Oprah-style: “Problems in your family?
 YOU get a therapist!
 YOU get a therapist!
 That’s right, YOU get a therapist too!”

-Individual therapy has its place, but my “whole picture” approach sees the family unit itself as the “client” – not just the family member making the most waves.
-We will work on the “me” and “we” relational issues of the family unit, with the goal of repairing and strengthening the family permanently.
+Individual therapy certainly has its place, but my “whole picture” approach sees the family unit itself as the “client” – not just the family member making the most waves.
+Together, we will work on the me and we relational issues of the family unit, with the goal of repairing and strengthening the family permanently.

 After a brief phone consultation where you’ll explain your family’s challenges, we’ll complete a 4-session assessment, which will include meeting together and individually with various family members in whichever configurations make most sense for your family and the situation.
 The resulting family “diagnosis” will direct us towards stabilization and in creating your custom Family Constitution that will enable all family members to thrive.